 Your Mobile Phone

-While you cannot have your phone with you during your exam, we suggest you do keep it in your exam room, out of reach – perhaps at the other end of your desk or on a piece of furniture at the other side of your room.
+While you cannot have your phone with you during your exam, we suggest you do keep it in your exam room, out of reach – perhaps in a drawer or on a piece of furniture at the other side of your room.
 This will simplify your check-in process and will also ensure it is nearby in case your proctor needs to contact you.

 Accessing Your Exam

-- Up to 30 minutes prior to your exam appointment, log in to My CPA Program, navigate to the subject for which you have an appointment, and select Manage Exam
+- You will be able to check in 30 minutes prior to your exam appointment.
+When you are ready to check in, log in to My CPA Program, navigate to the subject for which you have an appointment, and select Manage Exam

 If you do not see the Check In button, you are either too early or too late for your appointment.
-Make sure to check your emails for your exam reminder from Pearson VUE to confirm your appointment time (and time zone).
+Make sure to check your appointment confirmation and reminder emails from Pearson VUE to confirm your appointment time (and time zone).